Close

 • Communication with the Nextion touchscreen

-The whole program was written for an ESP32 board using the Arduino framework.
-Because we had networking code running in the background, it was essential that all motion routines were fully non-blocking.
+We wrote the program for an ESP32 using the Arduino framework.
+Since networking code ran in the background, all motion routines had to be completely non-blocking.

-Once that was confirmed, we developed a second program that allowed us to control all actuators via serial commands from the computer.
-This program was crucial: it helped us identify and fine-tune the exact positions and angles each motor needed to reach every square on the chessboard and each slot in the capture zone.
+After that, we wrote a second program to control the actuators via serial commands from a computer.
+We used this to figure out the right angles and positions for each motor to reach every square on the board and the capture slots.

 • Multi-layer state machines